Impacts of salmon lice emanating from salmon farms on wild Atlantic salmon and sea trout

 Scottish Government called upon to review its position and act now to protect wild fish.

-An exhaustive new report, commissioned by S&TC Scotland, that examines all the available and up to date research on the impact of sea lice from salmon farms has concluded unambiguously that...
+An exhaustive new report, Impacts of salmon lice emanating from salmon farms on wild Atlantic salmon and sea trout, commissioned by S&TC Scotland, examines all the available and up to date research on the impact of sea lice from salmon farms.
+The report concluded unambiguously that…

 “The combined knowledge from scientific studies provides evidence of a general and pervasive negative effect of salmon lice on salmonid populations in intensively farmed areas of Ireland, Norway and Scotland.”

 The report, Impacts of salmon lice emanating from salmon farms on wild Atlantic salmon and sea trout, is published by the Norwegian Institute for Nature Research (NINA), Norway’s leading institution for applied ecological research.